Jbridges1119/TypeScript/Readme.md

    - eg. type StringOrNum = string | number;
  - Can also declare and opject with keys and type specifacations
    - eg. type objWithName = { name: string, uid: StringOrNum};
+#### TS Forms and Eventlisteners
+ - Doc.querySelector defaults as an element
+    - Can add as HTMLFormElement to the end
+ - Declare the (e: Event) for e.preventDefault

+#### TS Classes
+ - Designate types for constructor variables first
+ - And constructor params require type designations too
+ - If a class instance is placed into an array, the array needs to be typed to the Class name.
+    - eg. let folder: Invoice[] = []  - where Invoice is the class and now it's instances can be placed into folder.
 ### Layout and tsconfig
  - Start by tsc --init to create a tsconfig file
  - Find `rootDir` and set location for source files. eg. `./src`